ianxxiao/reinforcement_learning_project/README.md

 ![image](/result_snapshot/stock_history_120180308093154459029.png)

-**Insight 2: The agent was able to limit bikes under 50 more often after interacting with the environment more.**
+**Insight 2: The agent was able to manage bike stock better after interacting with the environment more.**

-**Figure 1**: Comparison of success ratio as the number of training episode increases.
+**Figure 2**: Comparison of success ratio as the number of training episode increases.
 The success ratio is defined as % of times when the agent limited bikes to be equal or less than 50.

 ![image](/result_snapshot/session_success_rate_2018-03-05101044410867.png)

-**Insight 2: The agent became more "thoughtful" when moving bikes out of stations after learning from 1500 episodes.**
+**Insight 3: The agent became more "thoughtful" when moving bikes out of stations after learning from 1500 training episodes.**

-**Figure 2**: Comparison of number of bikes moved in each hour between the first and last training episode
+**Figure 3**: Comparison of number of bikes moved in each hour between the first and last training episode

 ![image](/result_snapshot/action_history_220180305223236794486.png)

-**Insight 3: The agent chose actions based on a Q-Table it developed without explicit human programming.
+**Insight 4: The agent chose actions based on a Q-Table it developed without explicit human programming.
 The Q-Table shows intuitive patterns (see explanation below).**

-**Figure 3**: A heatmap of expected future reward the agent developed after 98,000 trianing episodes.
+**Figure 4**: A heatmap of expected future reward the agent developed after 98,000 trianing episodes.

 Blue indicates relative high reward, red means lower reward.
 The agent would choose the action that could lead to the highest expected reward at a given state.
 States are in rows and it means the number of bikes a station holds in current hour.
 Actions are columns, the agent could only choose one of four pre-defined actions (e.g. moving -10, -3, -1, or 0 bikes) in this case.
 Expected future rewards are stored in the values.